tigrisdata/tigris-blog/blog/2024-07-16-juicefs/index.md

 DATABASE_URL          ...
 ```

-Now, we have to install JuiceFS in our docker image.
-To do this, we'll switch
+Next, install JuiceFS in your docker image.
+In order to do this, you'll need to
-from deploying the premade `ollama/ollama` image to using our own Dockerfile.
+build your own Ollama docker image that includes JuiceFS.

 In `fly.toml`, remove the `[build]` section: